alisaifee/coredis/docs/source/index.rst

 For higher level concepts such as :ref:`handbook/pipelines:pipelines`, :ref:`handbook/scripting:lua scripts`, :ref:`handbook/pubsub:pubsub` abstractions are provided to encapsulate recommended patterns.

-.. warning:: The command API does **NOT** mirror the official python :pypi:`redis` client.
-   For details about the high level differences refer to :ref:`history:divergence from aredis & redis-py`

 Feature Summary
 ===============